Should the slope of your filter be 6, 12, 18 or 24 dB per octave?

 Instead there is a 'pass band' in which signals get through unaltered, then a gentle transition to the 'cutoff frequency' where the level is 3 dB lower than in the pass band.
 Then the response falls off further and further down into the 'stop band'.

-If the simplest possible filter is constructed from electronic components - one resistor and one capacitor - then the rate at which the level drops in the stop band will be 6 decibels per octave.
+If the simplest possible filter is constructed from electrical components - one resistor and one capacitor - then the rate at which the level drops in the stop band will be 6 decibels per octave.

 This means that for each successive doubling of frequencies above the cutoff frequency, the response falls 6 dB.
 (This is the same as saying 20 dB per decade - a drop of 20 decibels for every tenfold increase in frequency).